-I write for national outlets like History, Good Housekeeping, and Glamour, along with local ones like The Oaklandside and Miami New Times.
+I write for national outlets like History, Good Housekeeping, and Glamour, along with local publications like The Oaklandside and Miami New Times.
 I’ve interviewed notable people like Patti Smith, Ed Asner, Michelle Buteau, and Aly Raisman.

 I'm also a Ph.D. candidate at the University of California, Berkeley.
 As a scholar, I research and write about the history of law, architecture, and psychiatry.